Van Wagner & Wood Home Page

 Blood Alcohol Concentration Level Testing

 A person's BAC (Blood Alcohol Concentration) level is determined by testing.
-The results of those tests are used to support the prosecution of drunk driving cases.
+The results of those tests are used to support prosecution of the person charged with a drunk driving.

 Intoximeter - Breathalyzer